DisplaceTech/swordfish/README.md

 server:
   image:
     repository: ghcr.io/<org>/<repo>/server
+    # Use latest for production
-    tag: "latest"  # or specific SHA
+    tag: "latest"
+    # Or use a specific commit for immutable deployments
+    # tag: "sha-a1b2c3d"
 ```

 For local development, you can still use: